 - Place the tomatoes, butter, and halved onion in a medium saucepan (3 quarts or larger).

 - Bring the sauce to a boil, then lower the heat to a simmer, and cook for 45 minutes, or until the butter droplets separate from the tomato juices.
-Discard the onions.
+Remove the onions and reserve for another use.

 - Using an immersion blender, pulse a few times to break up large chunks of tomato.
 Alternatively, run the sauce through a food mill, on the coarsest setting.
 Season to taste if necessary.